openmetalio/openmetal-docs/docs/users-manual/use-openstack-cli.md

 requirements to be an operating system that is generally used to test instance creation.

-This example will explain how to upload the CirrOS image into glance.
+This example will explain how to upload the CirrOS image into Glance.

-To get this CirrOS image into the glance service, you'll need to first download it to where the OpenStackClient lives, then the base command `openstack image create` can be used to upload the image.
+To get this CirrOS image into the Glance service, you'll need to first download it to where the OpenStackClient lives, then the base command `openstack image create` can be used to upload the image.

-Download CirrOS and upload into glance:
+Download CirrOS and upload into Glance:

     # grab the latest CirrOS image
     $ wget http://download.cirros-cloud.net/0.5.1/cirros-0.5.1-x86_64-disk.img